smartsupp/smartsupp.github.io/index.md

 ## HTML API

-Basic API based on HTML attributes without need for coding knowledge.
+Basic API using HTML attributes.
+Easy to use without any advanced coding knowledge.

 ## Chat API